Almost every person procrastinates at some point.

 Around 90% of college students, for example, say that they engage in procrastination in general, and around 50% of them say that they procrastinate in a chronic manner.
-This number is lower among the general population but is still significant, since roughly 20% of adults view themselves as being chronic procrastinators, and procrastination is prevalent even among high-status groups such as college professors and lawyers.
+This number is lower among the general population but is still significant, since roughly 20% of adults view themselves as being chronic procrastinators, and procrastination is prevalent even among people who work in relatively prestigious professions, such as lawyers and college professors.

-If you want to figure out how to stop procrastinating, you need to start by learning about procrastination as a general concept, since in order to figure out how to overcome your procrastination problem, you must first understand the nature of your procrastination.
+Understanding why procrastinators act the way that they do is important if you want to figure out how to stop being a procrastinator yourself, since in order to figure out how to overcome your procrastination problem you must first understand the nature of your procrastination.

 As such, in the following article, you will learn what it means to be a procrastinator, what types of procrastinators exist, and how to tell if you yourself are a procrastinator, before seeing what you can do in order to get yourself to stop procrastinating.

 What is a procrastinator

 A procrastinator is a person who unnecessarily postpones decisions or actions.
 For example, a procrastinator might constantly postpone choosing a topic for an essay that they need to write, or they might delay getting started on an assignment that they have to complete.

 Procrastinators can procrastinate in every area of their life, and some people procrastinate in certain domains but not in others.
 For example, one person might be a procrastinator when it comes to academia, while someone else might be a procrastinator when it comes to their health.

 Furthermore, procrastinators can use various methods in order to procrastinate.
 For example, one procrastinator might distract themself from a task by browsing social media, while another procrastinator might try to avoid dealing with important tasks that they have to complete by constantly dealing with trivial matters instead.

 As most procrastinators know, procrastination can be detrimental, in various ways.